 The responsible person of the Latvenergo AS structural unit, depending on the specific features of each facility, the scope and complexity of the work to be performed, may instruct the Contractor to supplement the content and scope of the specific WPP with additional conditions.

 If changes to the WPP are necessary during the execution of the works, they must be coordinated with the responsible person of the Latvenergo AS structural unit.
-Before starting the work, the Contractor must submit one agreed and approved copy of the WP to the responsible person of the Latvenergo AS structural unit, the second copy of the WPP must be kept at the place of work performance or with the responsible Work Manager.
+Before starting the work, the Contractor must submit one agreed and approved copy of the WPP to the responsible person of the Latvenergo AS structural unit, the second copy of the WPP must be kept at the place of work performance or with the responsible Work Manager.

 Work performance procedure